Connect with us

 Eurocodes will replace the British Standards that have guided local builders for 50 years.
 PHOTO | FILE

-After years of talks with construction industry stakeholders, the government has finally accepted calls for drastic overhaul of the Kenya building code and regulations.
+After years of talks with construction industry stakeholders, the government has finally accepted calls for a drastic overhaul of the Kenya building code and regulations.

-The new code, which will be customised to suit local needs, will pave the way for use of commonly available building materials such as mangrove timber in a policy shift that is expected to cut building costs.
+The new code, which will be customised to suit local needs, will pave the way for the use of commonly available building materials such as mangrove timber in a policy shift that is expected to cut building costs.

 Speaking last September during a stakeholders forum discussing the shift to Eurocodes, then Public Works PS Paul Maringa said the Eurocodes allow for innovation hence the use of locally available building materials as long as they are safe.